suchialex/CINS3002-CW11/instructions.md

   <summary>✅ Change the values of the objects</summary>

   - Change staff2’s email to taylor@ed.edu
-  - Change staff1’s department to OIt
+  - Change staff1’s department to OIT
   - Get staff2’s name and print it
   - Get staff1’s pay and print it
   - Change the staff2’s phone to 2254561891